webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 Running crawls can be modified from the crawl workflow **Latest Crawl** tab.
 You may want to modify a running crawl if you find that the workflow is crawling pages that you didn't intend to archive, or if you want a boost of speed.

+## Crawl Workflow Status

+When a workflow run is initiated, the workflow status changes to <span class="status-violet-600">:bootstrap-hourglass-split: Waiting</span> or <span class="status-violet-600">:btrix-status-dot: Starting</span>, depending on whether the conditions for starting a crawl are in place (such as resource capacity.)
+The workflow status will change to <span class="status-green-600">:btrix-status-dot: Running</span> once the crawler loads the first crawl URL.

 ## Watch Crawl

 You can watch the current state of the browser windows as the crawler visits pages in the **Watch** tab of **Latest Crawl**.
 A list of queued URLs are displayed below in the **Upcoming Pages** section.